What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of writers and authors is projected to show little or no change from 2018 to 2028.
+Employment of writers and authors is projected to decline 2 percent from 2019 to 2029.

 A bachelor’s degree is typically needed for a full-time job as a writer.
 Because writing skills are essential in this occupation, many employers prefer candidates with a degree in English, journalism, or communications.